SpaceMonkeyClan/if-elon-tweets-then-bot-buys-bitcoin/README.md

 ## USE CASES

-This particular project is mainly built for fun and the novelty of it. it has not been tested on a live account and there isn't any details analysis to suggest this might work.
+This particular project is mainly built for fun and the novelty of it.
+It has just been developed, so has yet to be tested on a live account.
+Thus, there isn't any details analysis to suggest return rate profits as of date.
-If you do test this, please share the results!

 Want to collaborate?
 Get in touch.